-Setting up a Special Purpose Vehicle (SPV)
+Setting up a Special Purpose Vehicle (SPV) in 2021

 Since 2003, Healy Consultants Group PLC assists our Clients structure and set up Special Purpose Vehicles (SPV).
 An SPV is often set up by a parent company to fulfil a specific, short-term goal, for example to handle a one-off project, thus minimising any financial risk to the parent company.